slsa-framework/slsa/docs/spec/draft/source-requirements.md

 When the revision ID is a number or otherwise not a digest, then the SCS MUST document how the immutability of the revision is established.
 The same revision ID MAY be present in multiple repositories.
 See also [Use cases for non-cryptographic, immutable, digests](https://github.com/in-toto/attestation/blob/main/spec/v1/digest_set.md#use-cases-for-non-cryptographic-immutable-digests).

 <td>✓<td>✓<td>✓
+<tr id="source-summary"><td>Source Summary Attestations<td>

+The SCS MUST generate [summary attestations](#summary-attestation) to enable users to determine the source level of a given revision.

+If a consumer is authorized to access source on a particular branch, they MUST be able to fetch the summary attestations for revisions in the history of that branch.

+It is possible that an SCS can make no claims about a particular revision.
+For example, this would happen if the revision was created on another SCS, or if the revision was not the result of an accepted change management process.

+<td>✓<td>✓<td>✓
 <tr id="branches"><td>Branches<td>